informedcitizenry/6502.Net/README.md

 %1111111111010010 = 65490
               'E' = 69
 ```
-Negative numbers are assembled according to twos-complement rules, with the highest bits set.
+Negative numbers are assembled according to two's complement rules, with the highest bits set.
 Binary strings can alternatively be expressed as `.` for `0` and `#` for `1`, which is helpful for laying out pixel data:
 ```
     number1     .byte %...###..
                 .byte %..####..